chris-wood/flux/README.md

 ## Workflow

-Flux compiles to instrumented ccnx-pktgen files.
-The details of these instrumented files can be found in the ccnx-pktgen project.
+Flux compiles to instrumented ccnx-pktpusher files -- what are called programmable packets.
+The details of these instrumented files can be found in the ccnx-pktpusher project.

-each flow has an outgoing queue each flow has a program counter each flow requires a link to operate flows may call one another

 ## Language Sketches